Is it possible to pass a default value to an argument if one is not used? For instance:

 I am sending data to an API endpoint and trying to pass along a number from a second (optional) argument in the command.
 The number is essentially the number of times a thing has happened.
 If the command is used without entering a number, the assumption is that we should pass along a 1.

-!thething CLIPURL 4 (with number and should use the number provided)
+The command is used in one of two ways: !thething CLIPURL (no number which should default/assume a 1) or !thething CLIPURL 4 (with number and should use the number provided)

 The eval working as I need is: